Prostitution Crimes Defense

 Contact: Prostitution Defense Attorney New Orleans

-If you have been charged with a prostitution offense in the New Orleans area, you may feel trapped, frightened, and alone.
+If you have been charged with a prostitution crime in the New Orleans area, you may feel trapped, frightened, and alone.
 Attorney Elizabeth B. Carpenter is here to defend you, not judge you.
 If your arrest was a result of a sting operation, police procedures could lead to an entrapment defense.
 On the other hand, Ms. Carpenter may advise you that, in light of the case against you and the devastating impact these charges could have on your personal life and career, your best option may be to plead guilty to a lesser charge or to participate in a prostitution diversion program in exchange for the dismissal of your charges.
 Regardless of the situation, Ms. Carpenter is ready to defend your reputation and name.
 Contact us at (504) 599-5955 to discuss the defense strategies available to you based on your circumstances.
 Available 24/7!